11/05/2024

 The second example begins with a talk by management guru Simon Sinek on the Navy Seals, describing how they became the most effective operating unit on the planet by self-policing based upon a system that puts a higher value on principles than on performance.
 He relates how they would rather have a low performer with high values than a high performer with inferior values.
 Yet consider Donald Trump and the case of Seal Eddie Gallagher, who killed a teenage Iraqi prisoner with a hunting knife, then posed with the body and subsequently held a bizarre "re-enlistment ceremony" over the body, forcing team members to pose with the corpse.
 He had previously killed a schoolgirl and elderly man from a sniper's nest, leading a fellow team member to tell investigators that "the guy is freaking evil."
 As is the Seals' custom, he was reported by his team members.
 The U.S. eventually found him guilty of war crimes and removed him from active duty.

-Donald Trump not only pardoned Gallagher, but lauded him as a great warrior, before inviting him to join him on the 2020 campaign trail.
+Donald Trump pardoned Gallagher, not only undermining the Navy Seals' self-policing methods that make them the effective force they are, but lauded the war criminal as a great warrior before inviting him to join him on the 2020 campaign trail.

-Just another example of Donald Trump not understanding the soul of America.
+Just two of many examples of Donald Trump not understanding the soul of America, or even basic decency.
 If he wants to cavort with war criminals and insurrectionists like Gallagher and Ashli Babbit, let him do so on his own time.
 But please, let’s not let him poison the minds of the American people, lest we forget who we really are.

-Finally, when a party revels in making their opponents uneasy, behavior inevitably takes on the nature of an addict who requires ever stronger doses to get the same high.
+When a party revels in making their opponents uneasy, behavior inevitably takes on the nature of an addict who requires ever stronger doses to get the same high.
 Thus, what we witnessed in the campaign's final weeks, culminating in Donald Trump's closing argument at Madison Square Garden.
 The important and most frightening questions are how far can this go and where does it stop?
-When people sharing the stage with a would-be president refer to their fellow Americans as garbage, when they argue they need to be spanked like a petulant teenage girl, that is a step too far.
-I fear that for some it is only the first step to a world we should not want to inhabit.
+When people sharing the stage with a would-be president refer to their fellow Americans as garbage, when influentual supporters receive wild applause when they argue that America needs to be spanked like a petulant teenage girl, when a former and potentially future president calls for the execution of the Chairman of the Joint Chiefs of Staff or the termination of the Constitution (not for the nation's good, but his own), that is a step too far.
+I fear that for some these are just jokes, when they should be taken as warnings of a step towards a world we should not want to inhabit.
 When Edmund Burke said that all that’s required for the triumph of evil is for good men to do nothing, this is where it starts.
-We can either dismiss it as playful fun, which is a dangerous game to play, or we can put our foot down and say enough, this is not who we are.
+We can either dismiss it as playful fun, which is a dangerous game to play, or we can put our foot down and say this is where it stops, this is not who we are.
 I am proudly putting my foot down.

 Bottom Line